GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 - **Compression** Indicates whether compression is enabled for this render target or not.
 - **Sample count** MSAA sample count of the render target.
 - **Out of order draw calls** Number of out of order draw calls issued to this render target.
-  This column is not shown for traces taken on RDNA GPUs.
+  This column is not shown for profiles taken on RDNA GPUs.
 - **Duration** The total duration of all the events that rendered to the render target.
 For example, if 3 events write to a depth buffer the duration will be the sum of these 3 event durations.